Poland resumes gas supplies to Ukraine

 WARSAW/PRAGUE Poland resumed natural gas deliveries to Ukraine on Friday after receiving a pledge that Russia's Gazprom would deliver requested supplies to Polish state-run gas importer PGNiG.

-Poland, at odds with Russia over the standoff in Ukraine, stopped reverse flows to Ukraine.
-PGNiG said it had received less gas than ordered on Wednesday and Thursday from Gazprom.
+Poland, at odds with Russia over the stand-off in Ukraine, stopped so-called reverse flows to Ukraine after PGNiG said it had received less gas than ordered this week from Gazprom, which meets about a third of the European Union's gas demand.

 "We confirm that the Polish side has resumed gas supplies to Ukraine, the volume will be known tomorrow," a spokesman for the Ukrtransgas monopoly said.